local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-dcjam-updated.md

 ## Prizes

 No prizes are planned.
 We do this for the joy of making games!
-But we cannot guarantee that no steam keys to games released buy the people who frequent our discord will end up being a reward.
+But it is entirely possible that some steam keys to games released buy the people who frequent our discord will end up in a prize pool.